andresgbecerra/co-induction-anguar/Interview/CSharp.md

   - For example, if a website requires the same search control in multiple places, it can be created once as a user control and then dropped into different areas of the code.
 This serves the dual purposes of reusability and bug prevention.
 - **Reflection:** is used to obtain metadata on types at runtime.
 In other words, it allows developers to retrieve data on the loaded assemblies and the types within them.
   - It’s implemented using a two-step process.
 First, you get the type object.
 Second, you use the type to browse members, such as methods and properties.

+- the equality operator `==` checks whether two operands are equal or not, and the `Object.Equals()` method checks whether the two object instances are equal or not.